Gallbladder Cancer: Diagnosis

 common liver function tests are:

 Alanine aminotransferase (ALT)

 Alkaline phosphatase (AP)

 Prothrombin time (PT)

-called tumor markers.
+in certain substances called tumor markers.
 Some cancers make these substances.
-If you have bile duct cancer,
+If

 Getting your test results

-When your healthcare provider has the results of your tests, your provider will contact
+When your healthcare provider has the results of your tests, he or she will contact

-you of the results.
+you with the results.
 Your healthcare provider will talk with you about other tests

-that may be needed if gallbladder cancer is found.
+you may need if gallbladder cancer is found.
 Make sure you understand the results